 Quantum computers will not replace but rather will complement classical computing platforms as accelerators for specific hard computing problems.

 Qilimanjaro’s integrated hardware & software team focuses on high-quality qubit architectures to deliver scalable app-specific fully quantum processors and algorithmic services in an accelerated timeframe.

 According to data published by Deloitte and other market research agencies, the quantum computing market worldwide is expected to grow from the tens of Millions of $ in 2019 to hundreds in the 2020’s and to tens of Billions in the 2030’s side-by-side to the 1 to 2 Trillions of classical computing markets at that time.

 Players in the emerging quantum computing market (both large multinationals and several startups) are focusing on developing universal gate-based quantum computers; however their key challenge is to overcome the technological limitations associated to implementing quantum error correction.

 The most optimistic predictions show that corresponding efficient breakthroughs will take over a decade to materialize.

-Specifically, Qilimanjaro’s architecture is designed on the basis of coherent qubits, whereby longer coherent times allow complex calculations to be performed in the real quantum regime, leveraging true quantum phenomena and therefore its computing capabilities.
+Specifically, Qilimanjaro’s analog architecture is designed on the basis of coherent qubits, whereby longer coherent times allow complex calculations to be performed in the real quantum regime, leveraging true quantum phenomena and therefore its computing capabilities.

 Existing quantum annealing industry players are focusing on incoherent qubits and, so far, do not show indications of exceeding conventional computing capabilities.